Strong-field Driven Sub-cycle Band Structure Modulation and Dephasing Control: Conclusion

-Furthermore, we have demonstrated that modeling of our experimental observations requires incorporating strong light–matter interactions into the modification of the third-order nonlinear susceptibility.
-This finding has significant implications for the manipulation and control of observables governed by the nonlinear response function.
+Our findings have significant implications for the manipulation and control of observables governed by the nonlinear response function.
 For instance, it is well established that signals generated through nonlinear optical processes can serve as sources of non-classical light.
 Processes such as parametric down-conversion (PDC) and degenerate four-wave mixing (DFWM) are known to produce squeezed light \cite{kumar1984, Breitenbach1997, Adamyan2015, Onodera2022, Fabre2020}.
 The degree of squeezing in these processes is directly proportional to the nonlinear coupling coefficients of the respective systems, i.e., $\propto \chi^{(2)}$ for PDC and $\propto \chi^{(3)}$ for DFWM \cite{Fabre2020}.
-More recently, it has been demonstrated that squeezing in DFWM signals can also be observed from ultrafast light–matter interactions with few-cycle pulses \cite{Riek2017, Sennary2025}.
-With the strong sub-cycle modulation of $\chi^{(3)}$ demonstrated in this work, we believe that it is possible to control the degree of squeezing on attosecond time scales.
-This could pave the path to achieve extreme levels of squeezing based on field induced nonlinearities that exceed current squeezing levels achieved using periodically-poled nonlinear materials \cite{Vahlbruch2016} with numerous applications in quantum metrology and quantum information science.
+It has been demonstrated that squeezing in DFWM signals can also be observed from ultrafast light–matter interactions \cite{Riek2017, Sennary2025, Zimmerman2025}.
+With the strong sub-cycle modulation of $\chi^{(3)}$ demonstrated in this work, it is now possible to control the degree of squeezing on attosecond time scales \cite{Zimmerman2025}.
+This could pave the path to achieve extreme levels of squeezing based on field induced nonlinearities that exceed current squeezing levels achieved using periodically-poled nonlinear materials \cite{Vahlbruch2016} with numerous applications in quantum metrology, quantum spectroscopy, and quantum information science.